kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Martin Thomson and Netflix for text that was incorporated explicitly in this document.

-This document owes a lot to the extensive discussion in the priority design team, consisting of Alan Frindell, Andrew Galloni, Craig Taylor, Ian Swett, Kazuho Oku, Lucas Pardue, Matthew Cox, Mike Bishop, Roberto Peon, Robin Marx, Roy Fielding.
+In addition to the people above, this document owes a lot to the extensive discussion in the priority design team, consisting of Alan Frindell, Andrew Galloni, Craig Taylor, Ian Swett, Kazuho Oku, Lucas Pardue, Matthew Cox, Mike Bishop, Roberto Peon, Robin Marx, Roy Fielding.

 # Change Log